realA10001986/Time-Circuits-Display/README.md

 This repository holds the most current firmware for CircuitSetup's wonderful [Time Circuits Display](https://circuitsetup.us/product/complete-time-circuits-display-kit/) ("TCD") kit, enabling you to reproduce an iconic part of the Delorean Time Machine.

 The kit parts are available [here](https://circuitsetup.us/product/complete-time-circuits-display-kit/).
-This TCD replica can be used stand-alone or in combination with several [peripherals](#peripherals-and-connection).
+This TCD can be used stand-alone or in combination with several [peripherals](#peripherals-and-connection).
 If you went for the metal enclosure version, it is perfectly fit for mounting in an actual Delorean.

 | ![TCD Front](https://user-images.githubusercontent.com/76924199/200327688-cfa7b1c2-abbd-464d-be6d-5d295e51056e.jpg) |
 |:--:|